How do faculty utilize Service Learning?

 ...as part of their curriculum

-- Faculty members work with the Service Learning coordinator to carefully choose agencies whose needs are related to their teaching objectives.
+- Faculty members work with the Service Learning program to evaluate / consider agencies whose needs are related to their teaching objectives.

-- Instructors incorporate Service Learning to meet the objectives of their course content.
+- Instructors incorporate Service Learning to help meet the objectives of their course content.

 - Some instructors have students complete assignments such as journals, papers, readings, class discussions, writing assignments, and class presentations.
 Other instructors may allow Service Learning in lieu of another class assignment.
 Others use Service Learning projects as an optional (but preferred) method of earning a portion of their grade.